Edel 540

-Production

-The design was built by Construction Nautic Edel in France and also at its Canadian subsidiary, Edel Canada.
-Between 1974 and 1983 a total of 2500 examples were completed.
-The boat is now out of production.

 Design

-The Edel 540 is a recreational keelboat, built predominantly of fiberglass.
-It has a fractional sloop, a raked stem, a vertical transom, a transom-hung rudder controlled by a tiller and a fixed fin keel.
+Designed by Maurice Edel, the fiberglass hull has a raked stem, vertical transom, transom-hung rudder controlled by a tiller and a fixed fin keel.
 It displaces 1711 lb and carries 331 lb of ballast.

 The boat has a draft of 2.29 ft with the standard keel fitted.
 The boat is normally fitted with a small outboard motor for docking and maneuvering.

 The design has a hull speed of 5.15 kn.

-Operational history

 In a review Michael McGoldrick wrote, "...The 540 tends to compete with the Sandpiper 565, and it is a step up from those small sailboats that come with a minimalist cuddy cabin.
 In fact, they claim that the Edel 540's cabin has room to sleep 4 people, but this is probably more of an indication that there is sufficient room to sleep two adults in reasonable comfort.
 For its size, this 18 footer has a very wide beam (8 feet, or 2.44m).
 While the Edel 540 has a fix keel with 331 pounds of ballast, the wide beam provides for a lot of stability.
 It's nice looking boat and it tends to appeal to people who want a pocket cruiser that truly looks like a little yacht."